loadmill/loadmill-node/README.md

     {
         additionalDescription: "description to add", //optional - added at the end of the test suite description.
         labels: ["label1", "label2"], //optional - run flows that are assigned to specific label/s
-        parallel: true //optional - if true will run all suites in parallel },
+        parallel: true, //optional - if true will run all suites in parallel
+        pool: "some-pool-name" // Execute tests from a dedicated agent's pool (when using private agent) },
     { "parameterKey": "overrided value" }, //optional
     { verbose: true } // optional